osisoft/OCS-Docs/content/add-organize-data/collect-data/software-mgmt/configure-edge-system.md

 1. Verify that the **Edge Systems/Base Configurations** selector is set to **Edge Systems**.

-1. You can toggle `Edge Systems` between two views using the view toggle.
+1. (Optional) To switch the page view, use the view toggle.

   | View | Icon | Description |
   |--|--|--|